redis-developer/redis-ai-resources/python-recipes/context-engineering/README.md

 Context Engineering is the discipline of building systems that help AI agents understand, maintain, and utilize context effectively.
 This includes:

 - **System Context**: What the AI should know about its role, capabilities, and environment
-- **Memory Management**: How to store, retrieve, and manage both short-term and long-term memory
+- **Memory Management**: How to store, retrieve, and manage working memory (task-focused) and long-term memory (cross-session knowledge)
 - **Tool Integration**: How to define and manage available tools and their usage
 - **Context Optimization**: Techniques for managing context window limits and improving relevance